Rhetos/RestGenerator/Readme.md

 If not already included, add Swashbuckle to your ASP.NET Core application, see instructions: [Get started with Swashbuckle and ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-5.0&tabs=visual-studio).

-**Add support for multiple entities with the same name in different modules:**
+Add support for multiple entities with the same name in different modules:

-* By default, Swashbuckle will return "Failed to load API definition." error, it the same type name occurs in different namespaces.
+1. By default, Swashbuckle will return "Failed to load API definition." error, it the same type name occurs in different namespaces.
 To fix this, in Startup.ConfigureServices method, inside `services.AddSwaggerGen` method call add `c.CustomSchemaIds(type => type.ToString()); // Allows multiple entities with the same name in different modules`.
 For more info see "Conflicting schemaIds" in the [Swagger documentation](https://github.com/domaindrivendev/Swashbuckle.AspNetCore#customize-schema-ids).

-**Show Rhetos REST API in the Swagger UI:**

-Option A) Show Rhetos REST API in a single Swagger document (page).
+Show Rhetos REST API in the Swagger UI:

 1. In Startup.ConfigureServices method, in `.AddRestApi` method call, add `o.GroupNameMapper = (conceptInfo, controller, oldName) => "rhetos";`.